StefanDywersant/deep-breath/Readme.md

 node mobile
 ```

 Default environment is set to *localhost*.
-You can overwrite this with *NODE_ENV* environment variable.
+You can override this with *NODE_ENV* environment variable.

 ## Tests